MuNgTuNg/website/docs/devlog.md

 06/03/25
 - shay created design
-- oscar created index page using bootstrap
+- oscar created index, about me, gallery and health benefits page header using bootstrap

 07/03/25
 - andrius set to do my SQL